parsampsh/adminx/doc/00_general_configuration.md

 ```

 ## Logout url of user
-The adminx panel, has a logout button. you can set the link of that button to logout user.
+The Adminx panel, has a logout button. you can set the link of that button to logout user.

 ```php
 $admin->set_logout('/user/logout');